 Best of Both Worlds

-When a child’s communication challenges are significant, intervention in the academic and private setting are recommended to occur simultaneously.
+When a child’s communication challenges are significant, it is recommended that intervention in the academic and private setting occur simultaneously.

 There are instances where the school may not accurately use data to determine a child’s eligibility.
 With several years of experience working within local school systems and being a member of the student support (SST), eligibility, and IEP teams, we help our families navigate the politics of the school system as they seek services for their child.
 Our primary goal is the well-being of the whole child for efficient and successful outcomes.
 Get started with us.